jrycw/st-edgedb-conn/README.md

 * We attempted to use `st.cache_data` to perform the cache operation, but unfortunately, it didn't work as expected.
   As a last resort, we utilized `st.cache_resource` to resolve the cache issue.
 * For `READ` operations, everything should work smoothly.
-However, it should be noted that the database could possibly perform `CREATE`, `UPDATE`, or `DELETE` operations by other connections or drivers.
+However, it should be noted that the database could possibly perform `CREATE`, `UPDATE`, or `DELETE` operations by other connections or drivers simultaneously.
 Under these circumstances, consider setting a low cache value to avoid unexpected outcomes.
 Also, please keep in mind that in our app, caching is only applicable to read operations and will not be activated for `CREATE`, `UPDATE`, or `DELETE` operations, even if you set up the `ttl` value.